 AREAS OF EXPERTISE:

 Richard specialises in all aspects of Personal Injury and Clinical Negligence work.
-His practice encompasses injuries of the utmost severity and he regularly acts without a leader in cases where the value is pleaded well in excess £5,000,000.
+His practice encompasses injuries of the utmost severity, and he regularly acts without a leader in cases where the value is pleaded well in excess £7,000,000.
 His cases regularly involve orders for periodical payments, accommodation claims and lifelong provision for care and assistance.

 Richard has developed a substantial reputation in the field of Occupational Disease.
 He is regularly instructed by Claimants and Defendants alike in claims involving benign and malignant asbestos-related conditions (pleural thickening, asbestosis, asbestos-related lung cancer, mesothelioma), asthma, chemical exposure (COSHH claims), and occupational stress/harassment.
-He is on a number of Insurers’ panels.
+He is on several Insurers’ panels.

-He advises extensively on claims for contribution between insurers and medical defence organisations.
+He frequently advises on claims for contribution between insurers and medical defence organisations.

 Richard also has a substantial professional negligence practice in the context of negligently mishandled personal injury and clinical negligence actions.